Faculty/Staff Referral Guide

 The CARE team was developed to create a network of professionals from across campus that are committed to assisting students in distress while providing support & resources to faculty and staff.

 If a student is constantly asking you for help with personal problems you have probably done a great job building rapport.
 However, keep in mind that you want to make sure you are putting in clear boundaries with a student.
-While taking some extra time with a struggling student now and then is a great way to mentor and help college students, if you find yourself spending multiple hours working with a student on personal issues, then you may want to have a conversation with the student where you directly set some boundaries with them and offer to connect them with the counseling center or the Student Support Manager.
+While taking some extra time with a struggling student now and then is a great way to mentor and help college students, if you find yourself spending multiple hours working with a student on personal issues, then you may want to have a conversation with the student where you directly set some boundaries with them and offer to connect them with the counseling center or the Dean of Students Office.

 Submit a CARE referral so that our staff can follow up with the student to offer support and resources.